codepath/android_guides/Developing-Custom-Themes.md

 ## 6. Create `themes.xml` file

-To define our theme, create `res/values/themes.xml` file.
+To define the theme attributes we use a `themes.xml` file.
 In our theme definition, we set some custom styles using the `item` element.
 Note how the default OS attribute `android:actionBarStyle` has been overridden to style the action bar along with the custom attributes.
 For more information on styling action bar, check out [[styling the action bar|Extended-ActionBar-Guide#custom-actionbar-styles]] cliffnotes.
+Add the following to `res/values/themes.xml`:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>